Variance-based regularization with convex objectives: Optimization by Minimizing the Robust Loss

 \subsection{Beating empirical risk minimization}

-We now expand our discussion of the properties of the robust-regularized estimator~\eqref{eqn:solve-robust}, providing an example in which it exhibits a substantial performance gap over empirical risk minimization.
+We now provide a concrete example where the robustly regularized estimator~$\robsol$ exhibits a substantial performance gap over empirical risk minimization.
 In the sequel, we bound the performance degradation to show that the formulation~\eqref{eqn:solve-robust} in general loses little over empirical risk minimization.
 For intuition in this section, consider the (admittedly contrived) setting in which we replace the loss $\loss(\theta, \statrv)$ with $\loss(\theta, \statrv) - \loss(\theta\opt, \statrv)$, where $\theta\opt \in \argmin_{\theta \in \Theta} \risk(\theta)$.
-Then in this case, by taking $\theta = \theta\opt$ in expression~\eqref{eqn:fast-convergence} of Corollary~\ref{corollary:theta-minimization}, we have $\risk(\what{\theta}_n) \le \risk(\theta\opt) + O(1/n)$ with high probability.
-More broadly, we expect the robust-regularized approach to offer performance benefits in situations in which the empirical risk minimizer is highly sensitive to noise, say, because the losses are piecewise linear, and slight under- or over-estimates of slope may significantly degrade solution quality.
+Then in this case, by taking $\theta = \theta\opt$ in Corollary~\ref{corollary:theta-minimization}, we have $\risk(\robsol) \le \risk(\theta\opt) + O(1/n)$ with high probability.
+More broadly, we expect the robustly regularized approach to offer performance benefits in situations in which the empirical risk minimizer is highly sensitive to noise, say, because the losses are piecewise linear, and slight under- or over-estimates of slope may significantly degrade solution quality.